Urhengulas/2022-ss-parallel-programming/README.md

 The single-queue-single-thread (`sqst`) is the most simple.
 It has one queue into which all the tasks get pushed and one thread executing the tasks in the queue.
 Because of its simplicity there is no need for a `Mutex` and no contention on the queue.

-The single-queue-multi-thread (`sqmt`) has still only one queue, but multiple threads pulling tasks out of the queue in order to execute them.
+The single-queue-multi-thread (`sqmt`) has still only one queue but multiple threads pulling tasks out of the queue in order to execute them.
 The queue is highly contended and therefore synchronized via a `Mutex`.

 The multi-queue-multi-thread (`mqmt`) has multiple queues, namely one for each thread.
 Tasks get inserted into the queues in a round robin fashin and each thread pulls out of its dedicated queue.
 There is no contention on the queues and therefore no `Mutex` needed.

 The work-stealing has multiple queues, similarly to `mqmt` one for each thread.
-But while each thread still has their personal queue, they steal tasks from other queues, if no task is available in their own queue.
+While each thread still has their personal queue, they steal tasks from other queues, if no task is available in their own queue.
 Each queue has potential contention and therefore is synchronized via a `Mutex`.

 ### Workloads